One of the most popular concerns people come to the skin clinic with is acne. What causes it? How best to treat it? And when it will go away?

 One of the main factors can be oil overproduction.
 If the hair follicles are blocked and don't allow the produced oil to leave the pore resulting in a clogged pore.

 Ask your mother and grandmother, how they faced acne?
-Trend is similar in family.
+The trend is similar in the family.
 How your body reacts to different hormones in your body resulting in acne is mainly the role of genetics.

 There could also be certain patterns you could be repeating on a daily basis that can cause you to break out, like diet or using the wrong products, not washing/cleansing correctly, constantly touching your skin.

 To help make sense of it the more we can look at the grading system dermatologists use to know how best to Treat.